PSLF offers penalty-free first responder student loan forgiveness for serving your community.

 What do “qualified payments” mean?

 As we mention in how this works, you must make 120 qualified monthly payments on a hardship based repayment plan.
-That word “qualified” matters, particularly if you use PayE or RePayE and you repayment plan.
+That word “qualified” matters, particularly if you use PayE or RePayE as your repayment plan.

 On all hardship based repayment plans, your monthly payment varies based on your Adjusted Gross Income; that’s the same income that you report on your income taxes.
 They compare your AGI to the Federal Poverty line in your state, based on your family size.
 As long as your income is no more than 150% of the FPL in your state, you qualify for hardship-based repayment.
 The payment is usually set at a percentage of your AGI: